 Condition 3 - Whilst one element of the SMP implementation was found to not have been undertaken during the reporting period (annual rehabilitation monitoring) this was not considered to contribute a material impact to the intent of the broader condition.
+It is noted that rehabilitation monitoring was completed during the week following the end of the reporting period.
 Therefore as substantial compliance was achieved a compliant finding is considered appropriate.